 - Incorporating movement and overlap into their content

 - Utilizing a simple, one-page design that makes navigation easy

 - Effectively advertising what sets them apart: free delivery

 Side note—you can order ANY large pizza on Mondays for $10.
 Speaking from experience, their pizzas are delicious.

 Speaking of delicious, our next website comes from a business that brings together two of our favorite things—donuts and alcohol!
-Their site brings together some great elements as well, namely killer typography, unique illustrations and some fun scroll features.
+Their site merges some other great elements as well, namely killer typography, unique illustrations and some fun scroll features.
 They know they have an awesome logo, and they feature it prominently on their homepage.
 Instead of keeping the same, boring typeface throughout, they mix it up to reflect the quirkiness of their brand.
 Illustrations are simple and keep the same tone as their site—they even made little doughnut social media icons!
 Details like this tell users that this brand is dedicated to their identity.
 Their menu boasts the same creativity, using a media collage as the backdrop for their delicious offerings.